-There are three ways to become more familiar with item samples:
+There are three ways to become familiar with sample items that reflect the standards.

 Also available within Schoolnet are Open Educational Resources (OER) free to all Idaho educators.
 These OERs include educational gaming, mathematics, social sciences and many more categories that support many content areas for Idaho educators.
 While these resources are available as free resources, there are instances where the creators of these resources begin to charge fees.
 In this instance, the Department has provided an OER Suggestions Form to allow great Idaho educators to make suggestions of new OERs or to inform the SDE that a resource is no longer free.

 Periodically, Schoolnet provides platform updates, enhancements and ‘bug’ fixes through a version update process.
-This process occurs every quarter, and we are currently working in Schoolnet version 15.0.
+We are currently working in Schoolnet version 15.4.
 With each version upgrade, information is available to all Idaho teachers within the “See what’s New in Schoolnet” section located on the My Schoolnet Homepage.

 Idaho Digital Learning (IDLA) was created by the Idaho State Legislature (Title 33, Chapter 55 Idaho Code, 2002) and Idaho educators to serve Idaho learners and is recognized as a leader across the nation in online virtual education.
 IDLA was created to provide access, equity, and flexibility for students in the state of Idaho.
 The mission of IDLA is to serve students, school districts, and the state of Idaho by providing a high-quality public school education, aligned with state achievement standards, utilizing innovative e-learning methods of delivery.

-IDLA has been able to effectively train teachers in both online and blended learning environments and course development through the iDigLearning Consortium as well as teaching strategies for school counselors in career and academic counseling with the Collaborative Counselor Training Initiative (CCTI).
+IDLA has been able to effectively train teachers in both online and blended learning environments and course development through the iDigLearning Consortium, Intel Teach Elements, as well as teaching strategies for school counselors in career and academic counseling with the Collaborative Counselor Training Initiative (CCTI).

 The iDigLearning Consortium is a statewide blended learning initiative led by IDLA.
 IDLA provides access to instructional technology, engaging digital curriculum, and customized professional development.
 Consortium members are given the resources and skills necessary to create a blended learning model for their classroom and are able to share curriculum with other consortium members across the state.

-The Idaho Education Network (IEN) provides free training and professional development opportunities as well as two modules eligible for professional development credits through Boise State University.
-Contact IEN staff at 208-332-1842 to schedule.
+The Idaho Education Network (IEN) provides free training and professional development opportunities, as well as two modules eligible for professional development credits through Boise State University.
+Contact IEN staff at 208-332-1801 to schedule.